Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 Pincher's Pro Tip

-Most standard HO-3 policies are surprisingly silent on renovation risks.
-That silence is not in your favor.
-Insurers expect contractor-caused incidents to be covered by the contractor's own general liability and workers' compensation insurance — but when those policies lapse or have gaps, the liability can land on you.
+Most standard HO-3 policies are surprisingly silent on renovation risks, and that silence is not in your favor.
+If the damage is the result of the contractor's or their employee's actions, that may not be covered under your homeowners insurance.
+Instead, the contractor's insurance company would need to cover those repairs.
 Understanding your dwelling coverage limits before a project starts ensures you're not caught short if something goes wrong mid-build.

 Trusted by Thousands